-As of 31 December 2020, the Group had 3,295 employees of whom 71 per-cent were men and 29 per-cent women.
+As of 31 December 2021, the Group had 3,153 employees of whom 70 per-cent were men and 30 per-cent women.
 The average age of the employees was 44 years.
-In 2020, the Group's employee turnover was 3.6 per-cent.
+In 2021, the Group's employee turnover was 4.6 per-cent.

 The strategy of the Group focuses on strengthening competitiveness and maximising efficiency.
-The efficiency programme launched in 2017 comprises a revision and centralisation of processes, with plans to downsize the number of employees by about 25 per-cent until 2022.
+The efficiency programme launched in 2017 comprises a revision and centralisation of processes, with plans to downsize the number of employees by about 25 per-cent until the end of 2022.

 The opinions of all the Group's employees on issues pertaining to the Collective Bargaining Agreement are represented by "Enerģija" Trade Union in Latvia.
-In 2020, the Collective Bargaining Agreement was applicable to 96 per-cent of the Group's employees, and in recent years this percentage has not changed significantly.
+In 2021, the Collective Bargaining Agreement was applicable to 94 per-cent of the Group's employees, and in recent years this percentage has not changed significantly.
 The Group notifies "Enerģija" Trade Union of, among other things, planned changes in the organisation of the Group and its subsidiaries or in remuneration.
 It also reports on the execution of the Collective Bargaining Agreement and on the fulfilment of occupational health and safety requirements.
 Furthermore, it agrees on terminations of employment of members of "Enerģija" Trade Union, if any.